eigenhombre/namejen/README.md

 - jar file and überjar
 - Clojure unit tests (Kaocha test runner)
 - ClojureScript unit tests (in NodeJS via `lein doo`)
-- linting with Kibit, Bikeshed and Eastwood
+- linting with Bikeshed and Eastwood (Kibit disabled for now, because of lack of reader conditional support)
 - API doc generation

 This all may seem like overkill for a name generation library, but I